 The only consistent concerns nurses expressed related to the NPs' high and increasing workload as a result of the growing number of patients.
-One or two nurses noted that NPs were occasionally asked to do things which are beyond their scope of practice, which potentially caused delay.
+One or two nurses noted that NPs were occasionally asked to do things which were beyond their scope of practice, causing delay as the NPs were required to refer these requests to their medical colleagues.
 Several participants expressed concern about what will happen if one of the NPs decides to move on or retire.
 As one of the managers explained: "I am genuinely concerned about succession management.
-It's quite a lot of study and takes time... my greatest concern is whether I'll be able to replace them."
+It's quite a lot of study and takes time ... my greatest concern is whether I'll be able to replace them."
 In terms of training to become an NP, the nurses we interviewed in this study were uncertain about the amount of study involved and how a potential candidate would be supported and rewarded by the hospital.